 The production is just what one would want from this kind of music.
-The

-such that one cannot follow what is going on.
+never such that one cannot follow what is going on.
 Though raw and under-produced, there is still a certain level of clarity.

 Песнью В Жатве

-Горя is a recommended piece of Russian Black Metal that should appeal to purists of the early-'90s
+Горя is a recommended piece of Russian black metal that should appeal to purists of the early-'90s

 sound.
 But moreso than just keeping the tradition alive, Forest took that approach and made something that possesses its own